nachocaru/xaprb.com/content/blog/2006-06-10-how-to-find-data-distributions-with-sql.md

     Demonstrates how to put data into variable-sized bins for analyzing its distribution.
 ---
 In an earlier article I wrote about [grouping data into ranks with a catch-all bucket][1].
-In this article I&#8217;ll show you how to group the data into variable-sized buckets any way you please.
+In this article I'll show you how to group the data into variable-sized buckets any way you please.

 This query came up when a business partner asked me to send over the distribution of some hierarchical data.
-It&#8217;s the same category/subcategory/item data as in my article about [optimizing joins and subqueries][2].
-The partner wanted to know, broadly speaking, &#8220;how many subcategories have very small and very large numbers of items&#8221;.
+It's the same category/subcategory/item data as in my article about [optimizing joins and subqueries][2].
+The partner wanted to know, broadly speaking, "how many subcategories have very small and very large numbers of items".

 I could have done a simple query: